openarsenalspecs/Civic-Tech/Umbrix.md

 Umbrix is designed to provide a privacy layer for locally hosted AI.

-Locally hosted AI can reduce dependence on remote model providers, but local inference does not automatically protect:
+Running an AI model locally does not automatically protect:

 - Network traffic
 - DNS requests